-Critically, we need the Environment Act to give us a Nature Recovery Network.
+Critically, we need the Environment Act to give us a Recovery Network for Nature.

 Wildlife cannot survive for long in isolated pockets, and our wildlife sites are currently too small and disconnected from one another to prevent a disastrous decline in wildlife.

-A Nature Recovery Network secured in law would map important places for wildlife, allowing us to create more space for nature and re-connect broken and isolated habitats together, providing vital links or 'wildlife corridors' for species such as hedgehogs and otters to survive and thrive.
+A Recovery Network for Nature secured in law would map important places for wildlife, allowing us to create more space for nature and re-connect broken and isolated habitats together, providing vital links or 'wildlife corridors' for species such as hedgehogs and otters to survive and thrive.